Dherse/masterproef/content/2_ecosystem.typ

     )
 ] <tab_ecosystem_compare>

+#info-box(kind: "conclusion")[
+    With the previous sections, it can be seen that creating a user-friendly ecosystem revolves around the creation of tools to aid in development.
+The compiler and language cannot be created in isolation, and the ecosystem as a whole has to be considered to achieve the broadest possible adoption.

+    Depending on the choice of implementation, the components of the ecosystem will change.
+However, whether the language already exists or whether it is created for the purpose of programming photonic processors, special care needs to be taken to ensure high usability and productivity through the availability or creation of tools to aid in development.

+    As will be discussed in @sec_phos, the chosen solution will be the creation of a custom @dsl for photonic processors.
+This will be done due to the unique needs of photonic processors, and the lack of existing languages that can be used for development targetting such devices.
+And this ecosystem will need to be created from scratch.
+However, the analysis done in this section will be used to guide the development of this ecosystem.
+]

 == Overview of syntaxes <sec_overview_of_syntax>

 Following the analysis of programming ecosystem components, this section will analyse the different syntaxes employed by various, common, programming languages.
 The goal of this section is to build an intuition on what these syntaxes look like, what they mean and how they can be applied in @the_good_the_bad_and_the_ugly.
 As that section will compare simple examples and how one might implement simple photonic circuits in each of these languages.
 Additionally, this section will also analyse the syntaxes of existing @hdl[s] and other @dsl[s] that are used to program digital electronics -- most notably @fpga[s] -- and analog electronics.
 This analysis will also provide insight into whether these languages are suitable for programmable photonics.
-As programmable photonics works using different syntaxes than digital and analog electronics, it is important to understand these differences and why they makes these existing solutions unsuitable.
+As programmable photonics works using different paradigms than digital and analog electronics, it is important to understand these differences and why they makes these existing solutions unsuitable.

 The first analysis, which looks at traditional programming languages, will be done by looking at the syntaxes of the following languages: _C_, _Rust_, and _Python_.
 These languages have been chosen as they are some of the most popular languages in the world, but also because they each bring different strength and weaknesses with regards to the following aspects:
 - _C_ is a low-level language that is used as the building block for other non-traditional computation types such as @fpga[s] by being used for @hls @schafer_high_level_2020, but is also being used for novel use cases such as quantum programming @mccaskey_extending_2021.